-The final section includes profiles of twelve of the major publicly funded programs available to children from birth to age eight and their families in Mississippi.
-Profiles of several privately funded or privately managed early childhood programs are also included.
+The final section includes profiles of thirteen of the major publicly funded programs available to children from birth to age eight and their families in Mississippi.
+While this is not all inclusive, these profiles represent the major federal and state programs operating in Mississippi.